tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/JavaScript SDK/对象操作_intl_en.md

 2. Use `cos.pauseTask`, `cos.restartTask`, and `cos.cancelTask` to perform operations on upload tasks.
 3. Use `cos.on('list-update', callback);` to listen for list and progress changes.

-For detailed instructions on ohow to use the upload queue, please see [Queue Demo](https://github.com/tencentyun/cos-js-sdk-v5/tree/master/demo/queue).
+For detailed instructions on how to use the upload queue, please see [Queue Demo](https://github.com/tencentyun/cos-js-sdk-v5/tree/master/demo/queue).

 #### Canceling an upload task